MohamedAliMerali/React-18---Code-with-mosh/05 - Connecting to the Backend part-1.md

 # Understanding the Effect Hook

-Before we talk about connecting our React apps to a backhand, you need to understand how to use the effect hooks in React.
+Before we talk about connecting our React apps to a backend, you need to understand how to use the effect hooks in React.
 Earlier I told you that our React components should be pure functions, a pure function should not have any side effects and should return the same result if begin with the same input.

 Now, to make our functions or components pure, we have to keep any code that makes changes outside of the render phase, but There are situations where you might need to store some data in the local storage of the browser so we can remember it in the future.
 Or we may need to call the server to fetch or save the data or maybe want to manually modify DOM elements.